VaibhavAureus/safe-wallet-monorepo/apps/web/src/markdown/terms/terms.md

 2. You are responsible for monitoring Safe Account as you see fit.

-3. Any notification service we provide or offer for subscription within the Safe{Wallet} App via e-mail or push notifications or any other means of communication is provided free of charge and liability is limited pursuant to Section 18 below.
+3. Any notification service we provide or offer for subscription within the Aureus Safe App via e-mail or push notifications or any other means of communication is provided free of charge and liability is limited pursuant to Section 18 below.
 Furthermore we reserve the right to change the notification feature from time to time or cease to provide them without notice.

 # 10\.
 Are we responsible for flagging malicious transactions? {#10.-are-we-responsible-for-flagging-malicious-transactions?}

-1. We shall not be responsible for flagging malicious transactions in our Safe{Wallet} App.
+1. We shall not be responsible for flagging malicious transactions in our Aureus Safe App.

-2. You are solely responsible for checking any transaction, address, Token or other item you interact with via your Smart Account in our Safe{Wallet} App.
+2. You are solely responsible for checking any transaction, address, Token or other item you interact with via your Smart Account in our Aureus Safe App.

-5. Any security flagging or warning service we provide or offer for subscription within the Safe{Wallet} App is provided free of charge and liability is limited pursuant to Section 18 below.
+5. Any security flagging or warning service we provide or offer for subscription within the Aureus Safe App is provided free of charge and liability is limited pursuant to Section 18 below.
 Furthermore we reserve the right to change the feature from time to time or cease to provide them without notice.

 # 11\.
 Are we responsible for the issuance of the Safe Token and any related functionalities or reward programs? {#11.-are-we-responsible-for-the-issuance-of-the-safe-token-and-any-related-functionalities-or-reward-programs?}